-In connection with this offering, we intend to adopt the 2024 Plan, under which we may grant cash and equity incentive awards to eligible service providers in order to attract, motivate and retain the talent for which we compete, subject to stockholder approval.
+In connection with this offering, our board of directors adopted, and our stockholders approved, the 2024 Plan, under which we may grant cash and equity incentive awards to eligible service providers in order to attract, motivate and retain the talent for which we compete, subject to stockholder approval.
 The 2024 Plan will become effective on the day prior to the Public Trading Date (as defined in the 2024 Plan).
 The material terms of the 2024 Plan are summarized below.

 Eligibility and Administration.
-Our employees, consultants and directors and employees and consultants of our subsidiaries will be eligible to receive awards under the 2024 Plan.
-Following the completion of this offering, the 2024 Plan will be administered by our board of directors with respect to awards to non-employee directors and by our compensation committee with respect to other participants, each of which may delegate its duties and responsibilities to one or more committees of its directors and/or officers (referred to collectively as the plan administrator), subject to the limitations imposed under the 2024 Plan, Section 16 of the Exchange Act, and/or stock exchange rules and other applicable laws.
-The plan administrator will have the authority to take all actions and make all determinations under the 2024 Plan, to interpret the 2024 Plan and award agreements and to adopt, amend and repeal rules for the administration of the 2024 Plan as it deems advisable.
-The plan administrator will also have the authority to determine which eligible service providers receive awards, grant awards, and set the terms and conditions of all awards under the 2024 Plan, including any vesting and vesting acceleration provisions, subject to the conditions and limitations in the 2024 Plan.
+Our employees, consultants and directors and employees and consultants of our subsidiaries are eligible to receive awards under the 2024 Plan.
+The 2024 Plan is administered by our board of directors with respect to awards to non-employee directors and by our compensation committee with respect to other participants, each of which may delegate its duties and responsibilities to one or more committees of its directors and/or officers (referred to collectively as the plan administrator), subject to the limitations imposed under the 2024 Plan, Section 16 of the Exchange Act, and/or stock exchange rules and other applicable laws.
+The plan administrator has the authority to take all actions and make all determinations under the 2024 Plan, to interpret the 2024 Plan and award agreements and to adopt, amend and repeal rules for the administration of the 2024 Plan as it deems advisable.
+The plan administrator also has the authority to determine which eligible service providers receive awards, grant awards, and set the terms and conditions of all awards under the 2024 Plan, including any vesting and vesting acceleration provisions, subject to the conditions and limitations in the 2024 Plan.

 Limitation on Awards and Shares Available.
-The initial aggregate number of shares of our common stock that will be available for issuance under the 2024 Plan will be equal to 10.25% of the number of shares of our common stock outstanding as of immediately following the completion of this offering (which is expected to be shares).
-We believe the size of the initial share reserve is appropriate because historically we have not granted equity-based compensation and therefore we expect to grant sizable equity awards to certain of our employees in connection with the closing of this offering.
+The initial aggregate number of shares of our common stock that is available for issuance under the 2024 Plan is equal to 10.25% of the number of shares of our common stock outstanding as of immediately following the completion of this offering (disregarding the shares issuable under the 2024 Plan).
+We believe the size of the initial share reserve is appropriate because historically we have not granted equity-based compensation and therefore we expect to grant sizable equity awards to certain of our employees in connection with this offering.
 The size of those awards is intended, in part, to take into account the impact of the termination of the LTIP, and cancellation of each participant's LTIP award, in connection with the offering.

 In addition, the number of shares of our common stock available for issuance under the 2024 Plan will be subject to an annual increase on the first day of each calendar year beginning on and including January 1, 2025 and ending on and including January 1, 2034, equal to (A) 2% of the aggregate number of shares of our common stock outstanding on the final day of the immediately preceding calendar year or (B) such smaller number of shares as is determined by our board of directors.
-The maximum number of shares that may be issued pursuant to the exercise of incentive stock options (ISOs) granted under the 2024 Plan, will be
+The maximum number of shares that may be issued pursuant to the exercise of incentive stock options (ISOs) granted under the 2024 Plan is 50,000,000.
 Any shares issued pursuant to the 2024 Plan may consist, in whole or in part, of authorized and unissued common stock, treasury common stock or common stock purchased on the open market.